brownplt/smol-translator/README.md

 # smol-translator

-Translate SMoL programs to other programming languages
+Translate SMoL to other programming languages.
+Translation to JavaScript is ready.
+See [the SMoL vs JavaScript section](#smol-vs-javascript) for limitations and known incompatibilities between the languages.
+Translation to Python is WIP.
+See [the SMoL vs JavaScript section](#smol-vs-javascript) for limitations and known incompatibilities between the languages.

 ## Test Suite